Best Putter for Beginners 2025 (Our Top Picks After Testing)

 Mallet putters tend to have better accuracy for inexperienced golfers, making them the best style for beginners.

-Mallet putters also provide large alignment lines to help beginner golfers find the center of the putter face to create a pure roll, leading to more made putts from shorter distances, helping save strokes.
+Mallet putters also feature large alignment lines to help beginner golfers find the center of the putter face, creating a pure roll and increasing the likelihood of made putts from shorter distances, ultimately saving strokes.

 We believe a mallet-style putter offers a better chance for beginning golfers to make more putts from short and mid-range distances, where many strokes pile up per round.